survfate/AllanPls/README.md

 ## Requirement

-Firefox or Chrome with the Stylish extensions (this style has been tested on Firefox 55.0.3 and Chrome 62.0.3202.75)
+Firefox or Chrome with the Stylish extension (this style has been tested on Firefox 55.0.3 and Chrome 62.0.3202.75)

 ## Installation